lolepop/osu-Rate-Changer/README.md

   - Removes the need to modify the map (first point.
 As well as not having to mess with OD settings to prevent excessive notelocking)
   - No gigantic song files from all the different rates

-## Disclaimer
-This program is not designed as a cheat should not be used as such.
-If you use it and get banned, that's your fault.

 ## Additional details
 This program was written in a day and the preset editing feature was added the next day.
 It uses C# for the UI and C++ for whatever low level stuff goes on.